-We are committed to our customers’ site speeds and therefore proud to announce immediate availability of asynchronous code snippet for Visual Website Optimizer (VWO).
-This new code snippet has been months into development and refinement, and now we are first A/B testing vendor to come up with an asynchronous code snippet and are very excited about it!
-If you are a Visual Website Optimizer user, we highly recommend you to update your code snippet to new asynchronous one.
+We are committed to our customers’ site speeds and therefore proud to announce the immediate availability of asynchronous code snippets for VWO (VWO).
+This new code snippet has been months into development and refinement, and now we are the first A/B testing vendor to come up with an asynchronous code snippet, and we are very excited about it!
+If you are a VWO user, we highly recommend you update your code snippet to the new asynchronous one.

 What is Asynchronous loading?

-Essentially, instead of loading VWO code and your website sequentially, asynchronous code will load both in parallel, thereby speeding up your website load.
-See following graphic to understand it fully:
+Essentially, instead of loading VWO Smartcode and your website, sequentially, asynchronous code will load both in parallel, thereby speeding up your website load.
+See the following graphic to understand it fully:

 Advantages of Asynchronous code snippet:

 - Fallback to control in case our servers are unavailable: in a rare and unlikely case our servers are unresponsive or take some time to respond, a timeout will happen and your original page will be shown.
-As history shows, even though it is rare, due to network unavailability or DDOS attacks, even best networks and servers can become unresponsive.
-The asynchronous code snippet has a timeout setting (default is 2 seconds, but is configurable — see below), and if our servers or Content Distribution Network (CDN, currently Amazon’s Cloudfront) don’t respond within that time, your normal page will get displayed.
+As history shows, even though it is rare, due to network unavailability or DDOS attacks, even the best networks and servers can become unresponsive.
+The asynchronous code snippet has a timeout setting (default is 2 seconds, but is configurable — see below).
+If our servers don’t respond within that time, your normal page will be displayed.

 How to get Asynchronous code?

-Login to your Visual Website Optimizer account, and go to ‘Get Tracking Code‘ section (under Tools tab).
+Login to your VWO account, and go to the ‘Smartcode’ section (under the Tools tab).

 Settings available in Asynchronous code

-In code snippet, you will find two variables that you can adjust (although we recommend keeping default values intact).
+In the VWO SmartCode snippet, you will find two variables that you can adjust (although we recommend keeping default values intact).

-- settings_tolerance=2000 this is the maximum time (in milliseconds) for which the code snippet will wait for test settings to arrive from our servers.
-If no settings arrive within this period, timeout will happen and your original page will get displayed (test won’t run in this case, as fallback has happened).
+- settings_tolerance=2000 This is the maximum time (in milliseconds) for which the code snippet will wait for test settings to arrive from our servers.
+If no settings arrive within this period, a timeout will happen and your original page will be displayed (the test won’t run in this case, as a fallback has happened).

-Note that in normal circumstances, all the data and files that need to be download will get downloaded in 100-200 milliseconds, so the timeout is an absolutely maximum threshold and can safely be kept as it is.
+Note that in normal circumstances, all the data and files that need to be downloaded will be downloaded in 100-200 milliseconds, so the timeout is an absolute maximum threshold and can safely be kept as it is.

 Compatibility of Asynchronous code snippet